dotlin-org/dotlin/README.md

 ```

 This only works if `TheirDartClass` can be used as a mixin, meaing it either is declared with the `mixin` keyword or
 it's a class that has no constructors and extends `Object` (`Any`).
-If a Dart class is not usable mixin, the
+If a Dart class is not a valid mixin, the
 special mixin inheritance syntax is not available.

 If you want to _extend_ a Dart class, regular Kotlin syntax can be used.